PurpleThanos/abcdECG-classification/user_manual.md

 ## 🧾 Generating a PDF Report

-If the app includes this feature, you will see a **Download Report** button.
+You may download the PDF Report by pressing the **Download Report** button.
 The PDF include:
 - Image preview
 - Prediction label